kilfour/QuickMGenerate/README.md

 The generator will generate an IEnumerable<T> of `int number` elements where T is the result type of the extended generator.

+###ToArray.
+Use The `.ToArray()` generator extension.

+The `Many` generator above returns an IEnumerable.
+This means it's value would be regenerated if we were to iterate over it more than once.
+Use `ToArray` to *fix* the IEnumerable in place, so that it will return the same result with each iteration.
+It can also be used to force evaluation in case the IEnumerable is not enumerated over because there's nothing in your select clause referencing it.

 ###Replacing Primitive Generators
 Use the `.Replace()` extension method.